Protest of the transport industry

-According to the provisions of the ordinance РД-01-597/16.07.2021 of the Minister of health on entering the territory of the Republic of Bulgaria, the drivers performing international road transport operations (both of passengers and goods) remain exempted from the requirement for presenting COVID-19 tests or vaccination certificates.
-The stewards engaged in the international road transport of passengers are now also exempted from the requirement for presenting COVID-19 tests or vaccination certificates.
+According to the provisions of the ordinance of the Minister of health on entering the territory of the Republic of Bulgaria, (RD-01-152/30.03.2022) valid till 30.04.2022, the drivers performing international road transport operations (both of passengers and goods) and the stewards engaged in the international road transport of passengers are allowed on the territory of the country, without the need to present documents for COVID-19.

-The use of facial mask for single or repeated use, is still mandatory in all closed public places (except eating and drinking establishments) and in open public places, where it is impossible to keep a physical distance of 1.5 m.
+The use of facial mask for single or repeated use is not mandatory, but still recommended in the closed public places and in open public places, where it is impossible to keep a physical distance of 1.5 m.

 - a fine of 300 BGN;

 List of the self-service terminals